-Developed by Google based on its free and open-source Chromium software project, Google Chrome is a cross-platform web browser that is available in Windows operating system, Android devices, macOS operating system, iOS and iPadOS, and Linux distributions such as Ubuntu.
+Developed by Google based on its free and open-source Chromium software project, Google Chrome is a cross-platform web browser that is available in Windows operating system, Android devices, macOS operating system, iOS and iPadOS, and Linux distributions such as Debian and Ubuntu.

 Software development began in 2006.
 Before its official release, several industry players and observers doubted if it would gain substantial market traction.
 Microsoft was unfaced and even believed that it would not come at par with its upcoming Internet Explorer 8.

 However, when Google released the browser in September 2008, it soon received acclaim from technology reviewers and average consumers.
 Today, Google Chrome remains the most popular cross-platform web browser in terms of market share.